 Answer: Jesus made his comment about the need to worship our Father in spirit and truth when he talking to a Samaritan woman at the well of Jacob.
-In John the 4th chapter he tells the woman that God is seeking those who are willing to worship him "in spirit and in truth" (verse 23).
+In John 4:23 he tells the woman that God is seeking those who are willing to worship him "in spirit and in truth."

-The Scriptures say that the Word of God is Truth (John 1:14) and that Jesus is Truth (Psalms 119:160; John 14:6) incarnate and that the Word of God is a lamp to my feet (Psalms 119:105).
-Now that we know a little about truth, how do we combine it with the spirit in our worship?
+The Scriptures say that the Word of God is true (John 1:14) and that Jesus is Truth (Psalms 119:160; John 14:6) incarnate.
+It also states that the Bible is a lamp to guide the ways of a person (Psalms 119:105).
+Now that we know a little about what is true, how do we combine it with the spirit in our worship?

 We read in the Old Testament the specific details about what was required of the Priests and Levites before they could minister before the Lord God.
-We came to understand that among these statutes and judgments is the Ten Commandments or Oracles or Words as the Hebrew would call them.
-We also began to understand that something changed when Jesus died on that stake 2000 years ago.
-The veil in the Temple was torn from top to bottom when our Savior died, which meant that believers now had, in spirit, direct access to God.
+The Bible also tells us, however, that something changed when Jesus died on that stake 2,000 years ago.
+The veil in the Temple was torn from top to bottom when our Savior died, which meant that believers now had direct access to God.

-We first can take a look at the spirit of the last six commandments as they are the easiest for most people to understand.
+In order to worship God properly we need to look at the spiritual meaning of some of the last six commandments.
 The fifth commandment states we are supposed to honor our mother and father.
 By doing this in the physical letter, we are also honoring God the Father as the ultimate parent of all mankind.
-Whom would you go to for advice?
-When you were little you went to your parents, but as you get older you go directly to the Father in Heaven through Jesus the Christ our Elder Brother for any ultimate answers.

-The sixth commandment declares we are personally not to kill (murder) another human being.
-The spiritual intent of this commandment would be that we should not even hate another human or hold a grudge.
+The sixth commandment declares we are not to murder another human being.
+The intent of this commandment is that we should not even hate another human or hold a grudge.
 The seventh commandment states "in the letter of the law" that we are not to commit adultery.
-It's intent, however, means we are not to lust in our hearts for another person and to be faithful to our marriage partner.
-The eighth commandment basically states we are not to steal from one another.
-The intent of this law is that we should not even be taking another person's thoughts and use them as our own.
+Its intent, however, means we are not to lust in our hearts for another person and to be faithful to our marriage partner.